iclr-blogposts/2024/_posts/2024-05-07-hidden-convex-relu.md

 to get the optimal *global* solution to the problem of fitting two data points with a single-layer ReLU network.
 In order to reformulate the non-convex problem into this convex one, we had to introduce (at least) 2 neurons; otherwise, it would have been impossible to reach the *global* minimizer which is our object of study here, since we want to be as expressive as possible.

-<p class="remark">This very simple mapping from convex solution to non-convex neurons is why we will call the convex variables <em>convex neurons</em>.</p>
+<p class="remark">This very simple mapping from convex solution to non-convex neurons, and one can expect similar trajectories during gradient descent.
+We will call convex neurons the set of parameters that correspond to a neuron in the original, non-convex problem.</p>

 #### General Case